Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 ## The `@tensor` macro

-The prefered way to specify (a sequence of) tensor operations is by using the `@tensor` macro, which accepts an
+The preferred way to specify (a sequence of) tensor operations is by using the `@tensor` macro, which accepts an
 [index notation](https://en.wikipedia.org/wiki/Abstract_index_notation) format, a.k.a.
 [Einstein notation](https://en.wikipedia.org/wiki/Einstein_notation) (and in particular,